MarkusHobisch/Secasy/docs/en/SECURITY_NOTES.md

 - **Empty input (0 bytes):** No field modification occurs beyond initialization.
 The hash is deterministic and unique, but derived from the default field state (all cells = 2).
 This is by design — no padding is applied.
 - **All-zero input (e.g., 1000× `0x00`):** Byte `0x00` decodes to direction `00 00 00 00` (4× UP).
 Repeated identical
   directions could produce suboptimal field distribution.
-However, the prime-based jump distances and commutativity-breaking offsets ensure that even uniform directions produce distinct cell visits.
+However, the prime-based jump distances ensure that even uniform directions produce distinct cell visits, since each visit changes `primeIndex` and thus the next jump distance.
 - **Very short input (1 byte):** Only 4 traversal moves.
 The field remains close to its initial state, but the processing rounds (default: 10) still provide sufficient diffusion — confirmed by round-reduction analysis down to 1 round.